Py-Contributors/awesomeScripts/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added README.md with my script

 If issue was not assigned to you Please don't make a PR.
 It will marked as invalid.

+if check failed please check details and make necessary change.
+Use flake8 for clean code.